datacite/schema-docs/docs/properties/mandatory/property_creator.rst

 Examples: Charpy, Antoine; Jemison, Mae; Foo Data Center

-Note that the personal name, format should be: family, given.
+Note that the personal name format should be: family, given.
 Names in non-roman scripts may be transliterated according to the `ALA-LC tables <https://www.loc.gov/catdir/cpso/roman.html>`_.

 .. _2.1.a: